 Your outfitter will provide transportation to and from Jackson and all paddles and lifejackets, as well as guide services.
 Wetsuits and other gear are available to rent.

-When's a good time to go?
+When's a good time to go on the Snake river?

 During the late spring and early summer, the Snake River tends to run high and fast due to snowmelt traveling down from the mountains.
 This results in bigger rapids, but also means that these trips are not recommended for young children or those in poor physical condition.
 From July onward, a bit of this high water smooths out.